homezhan/artoolkit-docs/1_Getting_Started/general_deploy_application.md

 You might need to adjust the above if the path to your standalone's .exe is a subfolder of {app}.

-Additionally, if you use the QuickTime support included in ARvideo, you should obtain the redistributable installer for QuickTime from Apple via the Apple Developer Support.
+Additionally, if you use the QuickTime support included in ARvideo, you should obtain the redistributable installer for QuickTime from Apple via Apple Developer Support.

 ##OS X